StephenDeVaux/what_should_I_eat/README.md

 ### 3. Challenges
 - Determining the shopping list requires multiple database queries and summation of results.
 Higher level database queries could improve the process
 - There are still a number of outstanding bugs within the code
-- With the serperation of Ruby and Javascript, difficult to use javascript for some styling
+- With the serperation of Ruby and Javascript, difficult to use javascript for some styling.
+Navbar buttons styling quite dodgy.

 ### 5. Lessons
 - Scope was a bit big for the time allowed